arosboro/newsletter/README.md

 This Makefile contains example commands for testing each transition.
 The program has a frontend at https://github.com/arosboro/newsletter-fe.
 While it is difficult to operate from the command line, it is recommended to use the frontend either locally or hosted at https://cipher.page to interact with the deployed `newsletter_v0_1_0.aleo` contract.

-# Newsletter Frontend

-A frontend to handle asymmetric and symmetric key management between disparate parties.
-Users can create groups with the `newsletter_v0_1_0.aleo` contract and invite members to deliver issues (new content).
-Newsletters contain contents and template structure which is a loose representation of content.
-Privacy mode can be toggled on or off to show the cipher text of any given input.

-## Project Frameworks

-- Vite
-- React
-- Redux Toolkit
-- @DemoxLabs Aleo Wallet Adapter
-- Vitest
-- Vite Plugin WASM Pack (leveraging snarkvm-wasm)
-- Aleo

 ## Structs

 - `Bytes24`: This struct contains 24 `u8` values that convert to 1 byte each.
 The entire value is frequently utilized as a BigInt nonce, for example.